AdobeDocs/workfront-fusion.zh-Hant/help/workfront-fusion/references/apps-and-modules/tools-and-transformers/model-context-protocol-mcp-connector.md

 For more detail about the information in this table, see [Access requirements in documentation](/help/workfront-fusion/references/licenses-and-roles/access-level-requirements-in-documentation.md).

-For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](/help/workfront-fusion/set-up-and-manage-workfront-fusion/licensing-operations-overview/license-automation-vs-integration.md).
+For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](/help/workfront-fusion/set-up-and-manage-workfront-fusion/licensing-operations-overview/license-automation-vs-integration.md).

 +++

 ## Model Context Protocol module and its fields

-When you configure the MCP module, [!DNL Adobe Workfront Fusion] displays the fields listed below.
+When you configure the MCP module, Adobe Workfront Fusion displays the fields listed below.
 A bolded title in a module indicates a required field.

 ### Process User Prompt